pure-data/pure-data/doc/1.manual/pdmanual.md

 Here, the number box in the abstraction shows up on the box that invoked the abstraction.
-The "graph on parent" flag is set in the abstraction (and is saved as part of the abstraction); to set it, open the "properties" dialog for the "abstraction2" canvas by right-clicking on any white space in the patch.
+The "graph on parent" flag is set in the abstraction (and is saved as part of the abstraction); to set it, open the "properties" dialog for the `abstraction2` canvas by right-clicking on any white space in the patch.

 To open the subpatch, right click on the object and select "open".
-(On Macintoshes without a 2-button mouse, you can double-click in edit mode instead.)
+(On Macs without a 2-button mouse, you can double-click in edit mode instead.)
 It doesn't work just to click on the object in run mode since clicks are sent to visible controls and/or arrays.

-When the sub-patch is closed, all controls in it appear on the object instead;
+When the subpatch is closed, all controls in it appear on the object instead;
-so the number box in the sub-patch in the example above is the same one as you see in the box.
-Only controls are made visible in this way
+so the number box in the subpatch in the example above is the same one as you see in the box.
+Only controls are made visible in this way.

 ## Numeric Arrays